Loading Events

 Tax Credits for Cultural Production in Europe: The Irish Example

-This conversation covers the issues in Maria’s recently published book on tax policies for cultural and creative industries(CCIS).
-The book Tax Credits for Cultural Production in Europe: the Irish Example (Palgrave MacMillan 2025) offers a fresh perspective on the relationship between the state and audiovisual industries, particularly in Ireland.
-The talk will examine the provision of tax credits for films and digital games, highlighting the importance of cultural value as a key aspect for the justification of state support.
-It also explores the complex interplay between culture and economics in cultural and creative industries discourse, applying a law and political economy approach to investigate the Irish tax credit system and explores the impact of EU membership on framing these tax credits as cultural incentives.
+The event took place via Zoom and explored the issues raised in Maria’s recently published book, Tax Credits for Cultural Production in Europe: the Irish Example (Palgrave Macmillan, 2025).
+The discussion examined the provision of tax credits for film and digital games, highlighting the importance of cultural value as a key justification for state support.
+It also explored the complex interplay between culture and economics in cultural and creative industries discourse, applying a law and political economy approach to investigate the Irish tax credit system and the impact of EU membership on framing these tax credits as cultural incentives.

-Professor David Hesmondhalgh is Professor of Media, Music and Culture in the School of Media and Communication at the University of Leeds (England).
-His authored books include The Cultural Industries (5th edition, 2026), Why Music Matters (2013) and Creative Labour (2010, with Sarah Baker), and his edited collections include Music Streaming Around the World (2025) and Media and Society (6th edition, 2019, with James Curran).
-From 2021-26, he holds a European Research Council Advanced Research Grant on Music Culture in the Age of Streaming.
+The event was chaired by Professor David Hesmondhalgh of the School of Media and Communication at the University of Leeds.
+His authored books include The Cultural Industries (5th edition, 2026), Why Music Matters (2013), and Creative Labour (2010, with Sarah Baker).
+His edited collections include Music Streaming Around the World (2025) and Media and Society (6th edition, 2019, with James Curran).
+From 2021 to 2026, he held a European Research Council Advanced Research Grant on Music Culture in the Age of Streaming.